 A door-to-door service for seniors (65+) and disabled persons within the cities of Claremont, La Verne, and San Dimas.
 Special tickets are required.
 To register for Get About, call (909) 596-7664 #0.
 To schedule a ride, call (909) 596-5964.

-Commissioners are appointed by the City Council for up to recommending City Council approval of requests for zone four years.
-A current listing of all members and applications changes, subdivision maps, and variances.
-The Planning for serving on a Commission are available through the City Commission meets the first and third Tuesday of each month Clerk's Office and City website. at 7:00 p.m.
+Commissioners are appointed by the City Council for up to four years.
+A current listing of all members and applications for serving on a Commission are available through the City Clerk's Office and City website.

-The Architectural and Preservation Commission typically The Police Commission reviews and comments on police reviews site and architectural plans for commercial, industrial, department policies, procedures, and practices, and assists institutional, and some residential projects to ensure that in setting goals for the department that reflect community proposed developments are in conformance with City codes values.
-This commission also provides a public forum to and aesthetic standards.
-The Architectural and Preservation address concerns, complaints, and commendations regarding Commission meets meets twice per month on Wednesdays the police department.
-The Police Commission meets following Council meetings (usually the second and fourth bi-monthly at 7:00 p.m.
-Please visit the City website for Wednesdays) at 7:00 p.m. meeting dates.
+The Architectural and Preservation Commission typically reviews site and architectural plans for commercial, industrial, institutional, and some residential projects to ensure that proposed developments are in conformance with City codes and aesthetic standards.
+The Architectural and Preservation Commission meets meets twice per month on Wednesdays following Council meetings (usually the second and fourth Wednesdays) at 7:00 p.m.

-The Community and Human Services Commission advises The Traffic and Transportation Commission reviews the City Council on matters of maintenance of City property and comments on the traffic impacts of major development and makes recommendations on development, improvement, proposals.
-This includes traffic circulation plans, public and maintenance of City parks, buildings, sanitation, streets, transportation, and similar items referred to the commission and street trees.
-It also makes recommendations to the City by the City Council or other commissions.
-The Traffic and Council related to youth and senior programs, recreation, Transportation Commission meets the fourth Thursday of CHWP operations, CBO and homeless funding, and special each month at 7:00 p.m. events.
+The Community and Human Services Commission advises the City Council on matters of maintenance of City property and makes recommendations on development, improvement, and maintenance of City parks, buildings, sanitation, streets, and street trees.
+It also makes recommendations to the City Council related to youth and senior programs, recreation, CHWP operations, CBO and homeless funding, and special events.
 The Community and Human Services Commission meets the first Wednesday of each month at 7:00 p.m.
-Unless otherwise specified, all meetings are held in the

 The Planning Commission advises the City Council on all matters dealing with the present and future development of the City, in accordance with the values and goals defined in the City's General Plan.
-This includes reviewing, approving, or
+This includes reviewing, approving, or recommending City Council approval of requests for zone changes, subdivision maps, and variances.
+The Planning Commission meets the first and third Tuesday of each month at 7:00 p.m.